ntdu/prismtech/README.md

 4. Environment variables setup

-   - Use the sample env file to create your .env file and save it at the root of the cartavolta directory.
+   - Use the sample env file to create your .env file and save it at the root of the prismtech directory.

    - You may use EXPORT to set up env variables manually through the command shell.